 A hands-on introduction to digital film production and editing.
 Introduces the technical knowledge need to investigate the creative possibilities of composition, light, motion, color and sound in shooting digital film.
 Examines the fundamentals of nonlinear editing, including continuity development, logging clips, audio tracks, and transitions.
+Additional fee required.
 Prerequisites: ENGL2510 or instructor consent.
 Goal 2B